mattkelly/workshop-rs/src/ownership/interactions/move_3.md

 # Ways Variable and Data Interact: Move

-`String`'s are similar to this in C:
+`String`s are similar to this in C:

 ```c
 //!
 A 'safe' String :)